What Is Healthcare Law?

 False Claims Act

 It is against the law to submit a false claim to the federal government for reimbursement.
-Many prosecutions are brought under the False Claims Act for various activities, such as submitting a fraudulent bill to Medicare or keeping overpayments.
+Many prosecutions are brought under the False Claims Act for various activities, such as submitting fraudulent bills to Medicare or retaining overpayments.

 A civil penalty is assessed for each false claim, and they can rack up.
 Adjusted for inflation, each penalty is approximately $25,000.
-You will also need to pay back the amount you obtained from the government illegally—and then multiply this amount by three.
+You will also need to pay back the amount you obtained from the government illegally, then multiply it by three.
 For example, if you submit $500,000 in false claims, you will have to pay back $1.5 million.

 Anti-Kickback Statute